FabianSchuetze/NiryoOneGrasping/README.md

 ```
 A vide of the result can be seen below:
 ![GPD](assets/gpd.gif)
-At arm moves at first around a pre-specificed trajectory to collect rgbd
+At arm moves at first around a pre-specified trajectory to collect RGBD
 images.
-The images are then registered and integrated into an entire scene.
-Then, a geometric registration is identifing the object in the scene.
-The
-identification allows passing the object mesh to GDP and also to locate the
-correct reference frame for the object.
-GDP then suggests different grasps.
-Finally, the graps is conducated by the robot.
-Rviz shows the different
-waypoints for the grasping trajectory.
-Whilst GPD can generate high quality
-grasps, approaching the object from another positions than from above requires
-a larger workspace for the robot.
-This requires extra care for selecting a safe
-trajectory so that the arm does not collide with the ground, itself of the
-object.
+The images are registered and integrated into an entire scene.
+The object's location needs to be determined through geometric registration first before picking it up.
+These steps are identical to the grasping technique described above.
+GDP then suggests different grasps for the identified object.
+Finally, the robot grasps the object.
+Rviz shows the waypoints for the grasping trajectory.
+Although GPD can generate high-quality grasps, approaching the object from other positions than from above requires a larger workspace for the robot.
+Extra care for selecting a safe trajectory is needed and to avoid collisions with the ground, itself, or the object.